Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ---
 **Elektro-L**
 - These are Elektro-L N3 and Elektro-L N4 (Elektro-L# for short).
 Due to a fairly recent power supply failure, Elektro-L2 only broadcasts a beamed X-band transmission to Moscow.
-- They broadcast a Low Rate Information Transmission (LRIT) in addition to a High Rate Information Transmission (HRIT) signal containing full disc images of the earth.
+- They broadcast a Low Rate Information Transmission (LRIT) as well as a High Rate Information Transmission (HRIT) signal containing full disc images of the earth.
+LRIT broadcasts the 3 visible channels as well as two infrared channels.
+HRIT broadcasts 5 additional channels.
 It includes Reed-Solomon FEC, meaning you can get just a few dBs of the signal and still get a proper decode without any grain.

 ---